 2018 NSW Annual Report on Progress

-As part of the NSW Government’s response to the Royal Commission’s final report, NSW committed to report on progress through five consecutive annual progress reports to be tabled in NSW Parliament.
+As part of the NSW Government’s response to the Royal Commission, NSW committed to report on progress through five consecutive annual progress reports to be tabled in the NSW Parliament.

-On 10 December 2018, the first progress report was provided to Parliament.
-It provides an update on the recent and ongoing developments in NSW to prevent child sexual abuse, respond to the victims and survivors, and strengthen child sexual abuse laws.
+On 10 December 2018, the first progress report was provided to the NSW Parliament.
+It provides an update on achievements and ongoing developments in NSW to prevent child sexual abuse, respond to the victims and survivors, and strengthen child sexual abuse laws.

 The report highlights recent achievements including:

 - an apology to victims and survivors of child sexual abuse

 - $127.2 million investment of new money to implement Royal Commission recommendations

 In October 2018, the NSW Government announced a comprehensive $127.2 million package to apply the recommendations from the Royal Commission’s final report.

 The package will: